ChatGeo-Magi

 Challenges

-Early experiments revealed a limitation, when combining document context and tool usage, the model frequently ignored or corrupted the syntax needed to call APIs correctly.
+Early versions revealed a limitation, when combining document context and tool usage, the model often ignored or corrupted the syntax needed to call APIs correctly.
 This made tool execution unreliable.

-To mitigate this issue, we implemented a two-LLM system.
-The first model is dedicated solely to tool routing: it determines whether a user query requires an API call and outputs the correct syntax.
+To mitigate this issue, we created a two-LLM system.
+The first model is dedicated solely to tool routing.
+It determines whether a user query requires an API call, and if so, responds with a structured calling syntax.
 The second model receives RAG context, the user query, and (if applicable) the API response.
-By dividing responsibilities, we reduced syntax errors and improved reliability when chaining document-grounded reasoning with live data retrieval.
-This is seen in the following diagram:
+By dividing responsibilities, syntax errors are reduced and reliability is greatly improved when querying.
+This approach is demonstrated in the diagram below.

 Ongoing Work